 If you have made butter murukku before and failed because it was very oily, crumbly, too soft, etc then try this recipe.
 While making the dough, don't add too much water and try to keep the dough tight but not dry.

-My recipes are usually small batches, so feel free to double or triple this butter murukku recipe to feed a crowd or store for a long period.
+My recipes are usually small batches, so feel free to double or triple this butter murukku recipe to feed a crowd or store it for a long period.

 📖 Recipe